Imtiyaj5791/DevOps-Journey/Interview/03_AWS_Basics.md

 ---

 # Q11.
-What is the AWS Free Tier?
+Why do companies move from On-Premises to AWS?

 ## Answer

-AWS Free Tier allows new users to use selected AWS services free of cost for a limited period with specific usage limits.

-It is mainly used for learning and testing AWS services.
+Companies move from On-Premises to AWS because AWS is more flexible and cost-effective.

+In an on-premises environment, the company has to purchase and maintain physical servers, storage, and networking, which takes both time and money.

+In AWS, we can launch resources within a few minutes and pay only for what we use.

+AWS also provides High Availability, easy scalability, better security, and backup and disaster recovery options.

+Overall, AWS helps companies reduce infrastructure costs, improve availability, and manage resources more efficiently.

 ---

 # Q12.
-What is the AWS Management Console?
+How do you access AWS resources?

 ## Answer

+We can access AWS resources in different ways.

-AWS Management Console is a web-based interface used to create, manage and monitor AWS resources.
+The most common way is the AWS Management Console, which is a web-based interface.

-It allows users to manage services without using the AWS CLI or SDK.
+We can also use the AWS CLI to manage resources from the command line.

+For automation, developers use AWS SDKs, and applications communicate with AWS services through APIs.

+In my day-to-day work, I mainly use the AWS Management Console for monitoring and troubleshooting, and occasionally the AWS CLI for basic operations.

 ---